1Computer1/rpnlang/docs/operators/stack.md

 Gets the length of the stack.
 Does not consume any values.

-This operator is a special case since the index portion of the syntax is ignored and not evaluated.
+This operator is a special case since only the form `[?]` can be used.
+Using a slice-like syntax would result in an error.

 ```
 // Prints 5